Reference Entry

 Lexical Querying · advanced · order 60

-Keep relevant documents in the results while pushing down candidates that carry undesirable signals.
+Keep relevant documents in the results while pushing down candidates that carry undesirable signals through the JSON DSL.

 Relevant APIs